jordanbelinsky/WinGHCI-2020/README.md

 3. Haskell Platform is now successfully installed!

 ### Install WinGHCI
 Lastly, is the simplest step.
-Download the WinGHCI.exe from this repo, and place it wherever you prefer to access it from on your PC.
-You can now double click to run it, and you are good to go!
+Download the WinGHCI folder from this repo, and place it wherever you prefer to access it from on your PC.
+You can now double click on **WinGHCI.exe** to run it, and you are good to go!

 Best of luck with Haskell functional programming!